 Today I’ll explain the difference between dashes, commas, and parentheses.

-Stever Robbins, the host of the Get-It-Done Guy podcast, has been writing a book, and his birthday is today.
-He told me that his birthday wish would be for me to do a show to help him understand the difference between dashes, commas, and parentheses because it keeps coming up in his writing.
-Well, Stever, it's an odd thing to want for your birthday, but here it is.
+Stever Robbins, the host of the Get-It-Done Guy podcast, (now the Modern Mentor podcast), has been writing a book, and his birthday is today.
+He told me that his birthday wish would be for me to do a show to help him understand the difference between; dashes, commas, and; parentheses; because it keeps coming up in his writing.
+Well, Stever, it’s an odd thing to want for your birthday, but here it is.